 This question has no meaning to begin with.
 Just because we can string together some words and put an interrogative mark at the end does not mean we have formed a valid question.
 For one thing, we can neither prove nor disprove either destiny or free will.
 When you take one as the sole truth, you’ll find plenty of contradictory evidence.

 At any rate, I prefer to look at life differently.
-In my world, from my perspective, it’s not about what is destiny or free will-predestined versus what isn’t (we can’t reasonably ascertain that).
+In my world, from my perspective, it’s not about what is predestined versus what isn’t (we can’t reasonably ascertain that).
 It’s more about what is or isn’t in our control.
-For better or worse, once we take an action, we just never know what else it may lead to.
+For better or worse, once we take action, we just never know what else it may lead to.
 We don’t even have to go very far into our history.

 Simply examine some of the greatest scientific discoveries of the past 200 years.
 While there’s no doubt that those brilliant scientists and inventors discovered many great things laboriously, the fact remains that often when deeply engrossed in working towards something, they chanced upon something totally different, a completely unexpected result.
-And that’s the keyword: chance rather than destiny or free will.
+And that’s the keyword: chance rather than destiny.

 The moment I begin to base my success on the effort I place in an endeavor and not on the outcome I accomplish, I will experience peace naturally.
 Our world, however, operates on results, attainments and accomplishments.
 Believe it or not, how well you score in a subjective exam can never be solely dependent on how good your answer is, for instance.

-How many papers the examiner has already read before yours, what’s his or her mood like, how good is your handwriting and many other factors are going to determine the score you’ll get.
+How many papers the examiner has already read before yours, what his or her mood is like, how good your handwriting is and many other factors are going to determine the score you’ll get.
 Chance, destiny, luck, karma?
 You can only improve your chances of scoring well by doing whatever you can.